 If you feel you still have a lot to learn and you’re afraid of delivering low-quality translations, team up with an experienced proofreader.
 They’ll point out all of your mistakes and make suggestions for what you could do better.
-And that’s exactly how you learn to go from good to great!
+And that’s exactly how you learn and how you will evolve from good to great!
 Sure, you’ll have to pay them, but even if you pay them half the rate of translation, that’s still better than working for free.

 The only exception I’d make regarding working for free is if you’re supporting a charity or charitable project.
-I’ve done this myself in the past when I supported the translation of an app called Apart Of Me that helps children who have lost a loved one deal with the bereavement.
-It’s essentially a digital counselling app and felt like a worthwhile project to lend my skills to.
+I’ve done this myself in the past when I supported the translation of an app called Apart Of Me.
+It helps children who have lost a loved one deal with the bereavement and is essentially a digital counseling app.
+It felt like a worthwhile project to lend my skills to.

 Upwork and Fiverr